soostdijck/RUDE/docs/printing.md

 BellCranks | 1 | No
 ServoMount | 1 | No

 ServoMount may be adjusted for your ESC.
-Ezrun MAX10 is supported and fits on top of it.
+Ezrun MAX10 and Quicrun 8BL150 are especially supported with bolted mounts.
+[Unverified but I suspect that Ezrun MAX8 has same mounting pattern as 8BL150 and that the Quicrun 10BL120 has same mounting pattern as MAX10.]
 Please share your custom mounts on discord.

 ## TPU 98A or harder